two-as-one/sub-domain-2/docs/cards.md

 Cards can come from a variety of sources

 - body part

-  - each card represents a body part
+  - each card represents a body part on the player
-  - each card has a progression tech tree that can be expanded during the play session
+  - each card has a size progression
-    - grow
-    - shrink
-    - multiply (copy card)
-    - remove
-    - lactate (breasts)
-    - horse cock (penis)
-    - ...
+    - small - average - large - huge
+    - card gets +1 to its effect for each level of progression
+  - cards can be duplicated
+  - cards can be removed

-- technique
+- skill chips

-  - these cards don't directly reflect body parts
+  - these card reflect techniques
-    - kick
-    - grope
-    - focus
-    - relax
-    - ...
+  - each card has a progression
+    - novice - intermediate - advanced - master
+    - card gets +1 to its effect for each level of progression
+  - cards can be duplicated
+  - cards can be removed

 - gear
   - these represent items the player has found
   - they could be consumable (lost on use)